How to recover accidentally deleted database data to the state just before it was deleted

 procedure

-Check the location of full backup data and backup binlog
+Check the location of the full backup data and backup binlog

 You should always be aware of whether you are uploading to S3 or to a physical server somewhere.

-See which queries were executed by mistake and when
+Check which queries were executed by mistake and for how long

-Determines the previous execution of any query to which data is returned.
+Determines the previous execution of the query to which data is returned.

 Check with the service provider or developer.